Rubbertown, Louisville: Modern industry

 Sciences International, Inc. conducted a risk assessment of the air monitoring data collected in the study.
 The final West Louisville Air Toxics Risk Assessment Report, completed in October 2003, details the methods and findings of this assessment.
 Following the release of the report, the APCD began the process of developing a comprehensive regulatory package to address Louisville's toxic air pollution.

 In September 2004, the APCD proposed the Strategic Toxic Air Reduction (STAR) Program for public review and comment.
 The STAR Program was ratified by the Louisville Metro Air Pollution Control Board in June 2005.

+In response to these programs, many companies within Rubbertown began scaling down their operations.
+DuPont closed their neoprene production plant on March 1, 2008.
+This in turn caused Carbide Industries to cease production of acetylene which was piped directly to the DuPont plant.

+On October 1, 2025, the Carbide Industries calcium carbide manufacturing plant suffered an explosion which is believed to have been caused when a calcium carbide furnace overflowed resulting in the calcium carbide hitting the ground and causing an explosion.
+The explosion and resulting fire did not result in any casualties; however, it resulted in severe damage to the second floor of the manufacturing plant.
+Despite this damage, the fire was confided to the second floor.
+Prior to the explosion, Carbide Industries had a history of major industrial incidents.
+These include an unrelated explosion in March 2011 which resulted in the deaths of two workers and the death of a third worker in 2018.
+These deaths were believed to have been caused by faulty electrical systems.